EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 **Development and Demo**: Beginning June 24, 2022, clients using the legacy Check-in OIDC endpoints will no longer be supported.

-**Production**: Beginning September 16, 2022, clients using the legacy Check-in OIDC endpoints will no longer be supported.
+**Production**: Beginning October 21, 2022, clients using the legacy Check-in OIDC endpoints will no longer be supported.

 {{% alert title="Note" color="info" %}} For OpenStack Services please read the